-If you have obtained the necessary permits, your spouse and children can also apply for a visa D first, and then for a residence permit.
-Their applications should be supported with certain documents, including a copy of your residence permit, your marriage certificate, birth certificates, as well as documents evidencing you have sufficient funds to cover their living expenses.
+If you have obtained the necessary permits, your spouse and children can also apply for a visa D first, and then for a residence permit following the completion of a family reunification procedure.
+Their applications should be supported with certain documents, including a copy of your residence permit; your marriage certificate, birth certificates, as well as documents evidencing you have sufficient funds to cover their living expenses.